Tiledesk/tiledesk-dashboard/README.md

 ```

 # Embedded info mode
-You can run an embedded version of the dashboard inside an existing app using for example an iframe as in the following example which display the detail of a conversation
+You can run an embedded version of the dashboard inside an existing app using, for example an iframe, as in the following example which display the detail of a conversation (CONVERSATION_UUID starts with support-group-XYZ)

 ```typescript